Jrogbaaa/The-Way/README.md

 4. Organize and filter content by categories

 **Features:**
+- **Automatic Image Saving**: Generated images are automatically saved to your gallery in the "generated" folder
 - Secure image uploads to user-specific storage locations
 - Automatic gallery refresh after successful uploads
 - Manual refresh functionality with loading indicator